Artà: History

-During the Arab or Moorish era the peninsula of Yartan was one of thirteen districts of Majorca.
+During the Arab or Moorish era the peninsula of Yartan was one of thirteen districts of Mallorca.
 After the Catalan conquest of the island the present town of Artà emerged in the 13th century after the arrival of the Norbertines, or White Monks, who founded the Priory of Santa Maria del Bellpuig.
 The estate of Bellpuig is three miles southwest of Artà.
 From there, the present town area, the farms of Almudaina, were divided into lots and reallocated.
 The town was still called Almudaina in the 15th century, whilst the name Artà referred to the entire district.

 From the 16th to the 18th century the population of the city rose sharply and, in addition to agriculture, it developed a textile industry.
 An outbreak of bubonic plague in 1820 caused a setback resulting in 1200 deaths.
 In the 19th century the districts of Capdepera and Son Servera were separated from Artà.
 The greater part of the territory of Artà at that time was in the hands of big landowners.
 Among the small farmers the craft of basket making from palm leaves developed as an invaluable source of secondary income.

 In 1880, the land at Devesa de Ferrutx on the Bay of Alcúdia was divided up and the coastal village of Colonia de Sant Pere was founded as an agricultural settlement.
 This quiet tourist resort has the second highest population in the municipality after the town of Arta.

 The few villages in the municipality of Artà became well linked by roads in the 20th century, not least with a view to developing tourism, which is now the most important industry on the island.
 Nevertheless, large parts of the area are still virtually unspoilt due to its sparse settlement, which led to the designation of the nature reserve Parc Natural de la Península de Llevant in the north of the borough of Artà.
 The railway line from Palma via Manacor and Son Servera to Artà was opened in 1921 but no longer operates.
 However, there is a plan to re-open a service from Manacor, which should start during the next legislative session.